 For example, the Nissan Skyline GT-R Vspec II Nür (R34 limited edition) sells for around 26 million yen, or $173,000 in U.S. dollars, in Japan, but in the U.S. the same car can sell for almost $240,000 USD, which is higher than the price in Japan.

-How to Buy a JDM car?
+How to Buy a JDM Car in the US

 Let’s look at the three ways you can buy a JDM car in the U.S.